Access to Higher Education Diploma: Medicine

-The programme delivery method includes lectures and seminars and a good level of student participation is expected.
+The programme delivery method includes lectures, supported problem-solving practice and lab-based practical work.
 You will be expected to make presentations on a regular basis throughout the course to develop your presentation skills.
 Attendance in College is typically for three days per week plus an additional 10 to 15 hours personal self-guided study.
 Timetables and hours of study will be discussed at the interview.

 A good level of student participation is expected throughout the duration of the course.